vkucukcakar/nginx-docker/README.md

   that you can edit according to your needs and make them persistent by mounting /configurations directory to a location on host.
 If you need to re-create them using the environment variables, then you need to delete the old ones.
 This is all by design.

+* There is a working Docker Compose example project which you can see vkucukcakar/nginx image in action: [lemp-stack-compose](https://github.com/vkucukcakar/lemp-stack-compose )